 “Now I just want to make sure we all get behind our winner and help achieve his goal of ‘bringing sexy back to farming’,” he laughed.

 The contest started on Thursday with technical day before heading into the biggest day - practical day - on Friday where they battled through the pouring rain for eight hours completing a series of modules and time and points races.
-(Follow the links to find out more information about what they did.)

 The same night, the seven Grand Finalists presented their speeches to a crowd of 350 at the FMG Junior Young Farmer of the Year and AgriKidsNZ Awards Ceremony.